chenglou/reason-project-ideas/README.md

 [Jupyter Notebooks](http://jupyter.org), for Reason.
 There's already an [IOCaml notebook](https://github.com/andrewray/iocaml)!

+### Shell-like syntax for reason
+Good for shell scripting!

 ## Realistic ideas

 ### Themed documentation/code style

 [Odoc](https://github.com/ocaml-doc/odoc) generates documentation with overridable styles.
 On the web, while we're printing the code/doc in the person's favorite syntax, we might as well allow setting the entire style of the code/doc page.

+### Javascript-to-(insufficiently typed)-Reason transpiler
+Using [Babel](http://babeljs.io) or [Flow](https://flowtype.org), parse JavaScript & translate it as much as possible to Reason.
+Then use the Reason formatter (refmt)'s [JSON import](https://github.com/facebook/reason/pull/724) to edit the Reason code until it's well-typed (alternatively, you could annotate everything as `Obj.magic` from above).

+It's basically a JS-to-Reason compiler, but one which requires much less work and a bit of manual intervention.
+That'd be one way of doing interop...

+### Check in the AST
+Reason gets this closer than most languages.
+Check in the AST, diff using the AST, and reify the AST into a concrete syntax using the built-in `refmt`.
+No more syntax debates in the future: your visual preference stays local.
+Heck, nobody checks in their editor theme and mandates the whole team to use it, right?

+For those who want a pure AST editor, this is the transition step toward that idea.

+Once syntax becomes a personal preference, the printer's correctness becomes much less of a concern.
+Up until this point we needed very clear and deterministic rules on how things should print in our editor.
+In the future, maybe we can use some heavy lifting to print out the code using complicated heuristics learned from the coder's habit (machine learning?
+This *is* the far-fetched ideas section =)).